Stratio/crossdata/doc/src/site/sphinx/5_quick_reference.rst

 CREATE TABLE
 ------------
-Register a table in Crossdata catalog.
+Registers a table in Crossdata catalog.
 A temporary table won't be persisted.

 CREATE [TEMPORARY] TABLE [IF NOT EXISTS] \<tablename\> [<schema>] USING \<datasource\> OPTIONS \<options\>